 Water Tips & Resources

 Draper City is committed to providing safe, clean drinking water.
-Residents and commercial customers can do their part by conserving water, and ensuring their plumbing is in compliance with ordinances and codes.
+Residents and commercial customers can do their part by conserving water, and ensuring their plumbing complies with ordinances and codes.
 Below are water conservation tips, resources for the backflow prevention program, and fluoridation information.

 Water Conservation Tips